Re-designing symptom logging for casual and power users at Flo Health

 Final solution

-The final solution delivers a more flexible, representative logging experience alongside clearer feature discovery, supporting both quick check-ins and deeper tracking while improving transparency around Flo’s full value.
+The final solution delivers a more flexible and representative logging experience, supporting both quick check-ins and deeper tracking, while improving feature discovery and transparency around Flo's offering through a simple free vs. Premium feature list.

 Explore the prototype